indigo-dc/indigo-datacloud-releases/chapter1.md

 * **Data solutions**, offering advanced access to distributed data.
 * **Automated solutions**, allowing users to easily specify and deploy complex data and compute resource requirements.
 * **User-level solutions**, integrating scientific applications in programmable front-ends and in mobile applications.
+* **Common solutions**, enableing the integration of all INDIGO components into a comprehensive Authentication and Authorization Architecture.

 **Key technical highlights:**